opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 There is additional information about the kind, that introduces semantics to the time series.
 In the example we deal with a "SUM", i.e. a counter, which is monotonic.
 The "AGGREGATION_TEMPORALITY_CUMULATIVE" tells us, that the `value` will contain the current count started at `startTime`.
-The alternative "AGGREGATION_TEMPORALITY_DELTY" would contain only the change encountered between `startTime` and `time` with non-overlapping intervals.
+The alternative "AGGREGATION_TEMPORALITY_DELTA" would contain only the change encountered between `startTime` and `time` with non-overlapping intervals.
 We need to take these semantics into account, e.g. if we want to visualize the rate of changes to our metrics.

 Finally, there are additional metadata fields, we can use to slice our data by different dimensions.